hamdivazim/InvisibilityCloak/README.md

 ```

 ## Why did I make this?
-This is a small project I made 2 or 3 years ago and I decidied to share it.
+This is a small project I made 2 or 3 years ago and I decided to share it.

 ## License
 InvisibilityCloak is licensed under the Apache License 2.0.